 It is also possible that a cashless exercise of a warrant could be treated in part as a taxable exchange in which gain or loss is recognized.
 In such event, a U.S. Holder could be deemed to have surrendered a portion of the warrants being exercised having a value equal to the exercise price of such warrants in satisfaction of such exercise price.
 Although not free from doubt, such U.S. Holder generally should recognize capital gain or loss in an amount equal to the difference between the fair market value of the warrants deemed surrendered to satisfy the exercise price and the U.S. Holder's adjusted tax basis in such warrants.
 In this case, a U.S. Holder's initial tax basis in the Quantum-Si Class A common stock received would equal the sum of the exercise price and the U.S. Holder's adjusted tax basis in the warrants exercised.
-A U.S. Holder's adjusted tax basis in its warrants will generally equal the U.S. Holder's acquisition cost (less any acquisition cost allocable to the warrants deemed to have been exchanged in the cashless exercise), increased by the amount of any constructive distributions included in income by such U.S. Holder's holding period for the Quantum-Si Class A common stock would commence on the date of exercise of the warrant or the day following the date of exercise of the warrant; in either case, the holding period would not include the period during which the U.S. Holder held the warrant.
+A U.S. Holder's adjusted tax basis in its warrants will generally equal the U.S. Holder's acquisition cost (less any acquisition cost allocable to the warrants deemed to have been exchanged in the cashless exercise), increased by the amount of any constructive distributions included in income by such U.S. Holder (as described below under "U.S. Holders - Possible Constructive Distributions").
+It is unclear whether a U.S. Holder's holding period for the Quantum-Si Class A common stock would commence on the date of exercise of the warrant or the day following the date of exercise of the warrant; in either case, the holding period would not include the period during which the U.S. Holder held the warrant.